ShivamBhosale/100DaysOfCode/index.md

 ## Day 42 - SVM II
 Performed SVM and KNN on a common dataset and compared their scores on different K and soft margin values.

+## Day 43 - Decision Tree and Random Forest
+Performed Decision Tree and Random Forest classification on a Drug dataset and tested the accuracy for both.